Azure-Samples/Serverless-microservices-reference-architecture/README.md

 - azure-storage
 - azure-app-service
 page_type: sample
-description: "This architecture walks you through the process involved in developing the Rideshare by Relecloud application (a fictitious company)."
+description: "This architecture walks you through the process involved in developing the Rideshare by Relecloud application."
 ---

 # Serverless Microservices reference architecture